SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Introduction

-Inspired by \cite{singhania2022iterative}, we then iteratively perform supervised learning for action segmentation and unsupervised contrasting for representation updating.
-However, there still exist significant over-segmentation errors \cite{ishikawa2021alleviating} when we use a small amount of labelled data for training the system.
-Thus, we further propose a Neighbourhood-Consistency-Aware (NCA) unit to explore the consistency between neighbourhoods (i.e., action segments) centered at different frames.
-Intuitively, feature distributions within the neighbourhoods of the same label should be spatially close.
-This NCA module can be combined with the SMC method to deal with the over-segmentation issue, particularly when we conduct learning with a small amount of labelled data.
+Benefiting from strong representations learned by SMC, our approach offers a significant improvement on the semi-supervised frame-wise accuracy.
+However, there still exist significant over-segmentation errors \cite{ishikawa2021alleviating} when we use a small amount of labelled data for training the system, resulting in low-quality segmentation results, i.e., segmental F1 score and Edit distance (see Tab. \ref{tab:ablatio_NCA}).
+This is because the existing contrast-classify framework excessively emphasises frame-wise classification performance by carefully performing inter-frame contrast to enhance the discriminability of each frame's representation, thus potentially overlooking the consistency of categories within a particular action segment.
+To this end, we propose NCA to encourage the consistency between neighbourhoods (i.e., action segments) centered at different frames.
+Intuitively, feature distributions within the neighbourhoods of frames with the same label should be spatially close.
+NCA can be combined with SMC to deal with over-segmentation issues, particularly when we conduct supervised learning with a small amount of labelled data.

-Our main contributions are highlighted as follows: \begin{itemize} \item We propose a novel SMC-NCA framework for semi-supervised temporal action segmentation, where semantic and temporal information are jointly utilised to enhance representation learning.
+Our main contributions are highlighted as follows: \begin{itemize} \item We propose SMC-NCA, a novel temporal-semantic contrast framework tailored for SS-TAS, where temporal information with relations between actions, and semantic information with action-specific attributes are jointly utilised to enhance representation learning.

-\item We propose a novel Semantic-guided Multi-level Contrast (SMC) scheme for unsupervised representation learning, allowing one to fully explore intra- and inter-information variations for learning discriminative frame-wise representations with the support of semantic information.
-This is achieved by constructing positive pairs and three distinct types of complementary negative pairs to facilitate contrastive learning.
+\item We propose SMC for unsupervised representation learning, allowing one to fully explore intra- and inter-information variations for learning discriminative frame-wise representations with the support of semantic information.

-\item We propose a Neighbourhood-Consistency-Aware (NCA) unit to alleviate the over-segmentation problem in semi-supervised settings by utilising inter-neighbourhood consistency.
-This enables significant improvements of action segmentation in the case of a low number of labelled videos.
+\item We propose NCA to alleviate over-segmentation problems in semi-supervised settings by enforcing inter-neighbourhood consistency.
+This enables significant improvement in the segmentation quality while maintaining good frame-wise accuracy.

-\item Experimental results demonstrate that our proposed SMC scheme significantly improves the capability of frame-wise representation.
-Our SMC-NCA framework outperforms state-of-the-art methods across different settings of labelled data (5$\%$, 10$\%$, 40$\%$ and 100$\%$) on three challenging datasets and our mouse behaviour dataset. \end{itemize}
+\item Experimental results demonstrate that our SMC-NCA outperforms state-of-the-art methods across different settings of labelled data (5$\%$, 10$\%$, 40$\%$ and 100$\%$) on three challenging datasets.